microsoft/BotFramework-Composer/docs/memory-concept-draft.md

 For example, set `user.onboarded` to `true`.
 The value of a property can be set to a literal value, like `true`, 0, or `fred`, or it can be set to the result of an [computed expression](#expressions).
 When storing simple values, it is not necessary to initialize the property.

 Use **Initialize a Property** to create new properties that are objects or arrays.
+This allows your bot to use sub-properties, or store multiple values inside the property.

 ![Initialize Property](./media/memory-concept/memory-initializeproperty.png)

-For example, initialize `user.profile` to `{}` or intialze `dialog.toppings` to `[]`.
-This allows your bot to use sub-properties, or store multiple values inside the property.
-- need to clarify
 It is important to note that before setting the value of a sub-property like `user.profile.age`, the `user.profile` must first be initialized.
 It is not necessary to further initialize `user.profile.age` unless `age` must also contain sub-values.

 Use **Edit an Array Property** to add and remove items from an array.
 Items can be added or removed from the top or bottom of an array using push, pop and take.
 Items can also be removed from an array.

 ![Edit Array Property](./media/memory-concept/memory-editarrayproperty.png)

-Note that it is possible to push the value of an existing property into another Array property - for example: push `turn.choice` onto `dialog.choices`.
+Note that it is possible to push the value of an existing property into another Array property - for example, push `turn.choice` onto `dialog.choices`.

 Use **Delete a Property** to remove a property from memory.